If you're heading out of town and don't want to deal with your home mailbox stuffed full, there's a solution. It's called USPS Hold Mail.

 Thrifty Tip: Leaving town for more than a month?
 Set up mail forwarding to a friend or family member, which starts at just $1.05.

-To initiate a mail hold, you’ll need to set up an account with USPS, if you don’t have one already.
-This is the first step in the postal service’s new identity verification process.
-So while it’s possible to start a mail hold just a day in advance, this new process means you might want to plan farther in advance.
+To initiate a mail hold, you'll need to set up an account with USPS if you don't have one already.
+This is the first step in the postal service's identity verification process.
+So while it's possible to start a mail hold just a day in advance, this process means you might want to plan farther in advance.

 How to Hold Your Mail

-Head to USPS’s registration page to get signed up.
-Once you’re signed up, head for “Track and Manage” on the main USPS menu and select “Hold Mail” under the dropdown.
+Head to USPS's registration page to get signed up.
+Once you're signed up, head for “Quick Tools” on the main USPS menu and select “Hold Mail” under the dropdown.

 After signing back in, it's time to verify your identity.
 With any luck, you'll be able to quickly do so online by entering your phone number and getting a text message from USPS with a code.
 Enter your code and you should be on your way.